Chiang Mai in Thailand - travel guide with tips from an insider is written by Brian Hansen.

 Trekking is in my opinion Chiang Mai's biggest attraction.
-A good start is to book the program via Chiang Dao Nest, they have both accommodation and the absolute best trekking trips.
+A good start is to book the program via Chiang Dao Nest, as they have both accommodation and the absolute best trekking trips.

 A two-day trip to Doi Angkhan is definitely one of the highlights of Northern Thailand.
-You reach an altitude of about 1900 meters in a fantastically beautiful nature.
+You reach an altitude of 1900 meters in a fantastically beautiful nature.
 Accommodation can be booked at, for example, Doi Angkhan Nature Resort close to one of the royal agricultural projects.
 But remember to book well in advance as it is a highly sought after area.

 Where are you going to live?

 Via fx Momondo you can easily and clearly find your hotels.
 But it is always good to get some insider tips on where you should actually live.
 Therefore, I have described a few hotels below.

 If you want to live in an area where it is not purely tourism based, I definitely recommend the west town.
 A bid here could be Lotus Hotel Pang Suan Kaew.
 It is a super well centrally located hotel which is part of the Kad Suan Kaew shopping complex.